Introduction

 Seasonal Prospecting Guide

-– Spring: Best after thaws expose new material
+Spring: Best after thaws expose new material and raise water levels just enough to move gravels without making conditions dangerous.

 Legal Requirements